fgremper/CloudStudio/ApiReference.md

 FILE_CONFLICT              | The two files being compared are different.
 CONTENT_CONFLICT           | After further analysing conflicting files, by doing a three-way diff with a suitable common ancestor of both files, a merge conflict occurs.

-Non-existing files are treated as empty files for these purposes.
+Non-existing files are treated as empty files for this purpose.

 #### Parameters